Show Recipe Categories

 Cook’s Note

 These noodles are made without salt in the dough, but the real seasoning happens in the pot.
-Always add a generous amount of salt (about 1–2 tablespoons per 4 quarts of water) to your boiling water — this step gives your pasta that classic flavor as it cooks.
+Always add a generous amount of salt (about 1–2 tablespoons per 4 quarts of water) to your boiling water — this gives the pasta its classic flavor.

 A long rolling pin makes it easier to roll out a single large, thin circle of dough, while shorter pins are better for smaller sheets.
 Both methods work — it’s simply about comfort and tradition.

 This dough is wonderfully versatile: cut it into fettuccine, tagliatelle, pappardelle, or lasagna sheets.
-For extra richness, try adding an egg yolk, or for silkiness, a teaspoon of olive oil.
-Pasta machines can make the process quicker, but rolling by hand gives you that authentic, homemade touch.
+For extra richness, add an egg yolk; for silkiness, a teaspoon of olive oil.
+Pasta machines can make the process quicker, but rolling by hand gives that authentic, homemade touch.

 RATINGS